 Stove Top

-Wash millet, drain well.
-Add millet to a pot that will have a tight fitting lid.
-Optional to toast millet briefly.
-Add water, bring millet to a boil, cover with lid, turn down heat and simmer for 50 – 60 minutes.
+Add water, reduce heat, cover and simmer for 50 – 55 minutes.
 The millet is cooked when soft and the water is absorbed.

 Instant Pot